shukrieee/bootcamp-finder/README.md

 ### Updating your school’s description
 - Descriptions should be no longer than 1000 characters and no links will be allowed in the text.
 - Copy should be written in the third person.
 - Descriptions should be as objective as possible.
-We will not accepted phrases like “one of the best bootcamps” but will accept “Rated a top 10 bootcamp by TNW”.
+We will not accept phrases like “one of the best bootcamps” but will accept “Rated a top 10 bootcamp by TNW”.

 ### Updating individual stats
 - Founded dates are to be listed as years